enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Create Country Template
 -----------------------

-1. Select the Templates item located below the "Hello World" site in the content pane
+1. Select the Templates item located below the "Hello World" site in the content pane.
-2. Click "New" and select "Page Template"
+2. Click "New" and select "Page Template".
 3. Fill in the form as follows:

   * Display Name: "Country"
   * Supports: "Country" (selected from the list of content types)

-4. In the Live Edit panel on the right, select the "Hello Region" controller
+4. In the Live Edit panel on the right, select the "Hello Region" controller.
-5. Open the context panel (activated from the hamburger button in the toolbar)
+5. Open the context panel (activated from the hamburger button in the toolbar).
-6. Drag a part into the empty region and select the "country" part
+6. Drag a "Part" into the empty region and select the "country" part.
 7. Save

 Now, every "Country" you create in the structure will use this template by default.